Angelica: Cultivation and uses

 Some species are grown as flavouring agents or for their medicinal properties.
 The most notable of these is garden angelica (A. archangelica), which is commonly known simply as angelica.
 Crystallized strips of young angelica stems and midribs are green in colour and are sold as decorative and flavoursome cake decoration material, but may also be enjoyed on their own.

 The roots and seeds are commonly used to flavour gin.
 Its presence accounts for the distinct flavour of many liqueurs, such as Chartreuse.
 Angelica roots are used in perfumery as a plant analogue of musk.

 Seacoast angelica (A. lucida) has been eaten as a wild version of celery.

 A. sylvestris and some other species are eaten by the larvae of some Lepidoptera species, including bordered pug, grey pug, lime-speck pug and the V-pug.

 Asia

+The plant is known as 当归 and a remedy for hangovers in traditional Chinese medicine.
 The radix of Angelica dahurica is widely used as an herbal remedy in traditional Chinese medicine and is known as bai zhi.
 In Korean medicine, its name is baek-ji.

 In parts of Japan, especially the Izu Islands, the shoots and leaves of ashitaba (A. keiskei) are eaten as tempura, particularly in the spring.

 Europe

-Natives of Lapland use the fleshy roots as food and the stalks as medicine.
+Natives of Sápmi use the fleshy roots as food and the stalks as medicine.
 Among the Sami people of Lapland, the plant is used to make a traditional musical instrument the fadno.

 North America

 A. dawsonii was used by several first nations in North America for ritual purposes.

 A. atropurpurea is found in North America from Newfoundland west to Wisconsin and south to Maryland, and was smoked by Missouri tribes for colds and respiratory ailments.
 This species is very similar in appearance to the poisonous water hemlock.

-The boiled roots of angelica were applied internally and externally to wounds by the Aleut people in Alaska to speed healing.
+A. lucida root was regarded as preventive medicine by the Aleut of St. Lawrence Island, whom consumed small pieces of the root daily to treat illness and malaise.